IgniteUI/igniteui-docfx/en/components/list.md

     align-items: center;
 }
 ```
-And finally here is the typescript code:
+And finally here is the typescript code handling the panning events:

 ```typescript
 // contacts.component.ts